Header Background Image

 Haze blankets a sea that burns silver under the high sun.
 Shadows appear along the vanishing point, first five and then ten, until there are too many ships to count.

-Continental refugees decry the fleeing prince Mandubracius and his deal with the Roman wolves.
-Those fresh from the fight claim continental warlord Dumnorix fought hard before his fall, then whispered of an impending sabotage and a hidden armada.
+Continental refugees decried the fleeing prince Mandubracius and his deal with the Roman wolves.
+Those fresh from the fight said continental warlord Dumnorix fought hard before his fall.
+They whispered of impending sabotage and a hidden armada—but alas, it’s now clear that Dumnorix, is as dead as his ships.

 “The wolves paddle across the stormy narrow,” says Aedan.